CodePushGo/website/src/content/blog/en/5-steps-for-resolving-version-conflicts-in-capacitor-apps.md

 yarn install --force
 ```

-> "We rolled out [Capgo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." - colenso [\[1\]](https://capgo.app/)
+> "We rolled out [CodePushGo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." - colenso [\[1\]](https://capgo.app/)

-Using tools like Capgo can help manage plugin updates and maintain version consistency, especially when introducing critical changes.
+Using tools like CodePushGo can help manage plugin updates and maintain version consistency, especially when introducing critical changes.

 **Tips for Managing Versions**: